Last Updated on January 1, 2023

 These are Maxxis’ cross-country tires designed for the trails.
 But we can also use them on the roads because of their low-profile design.
 It features Maxxis’s dual-compound rubber they call EXO.
 This makes the sidewall lightweight but sturdy enough to accommodate trail impacts.

 It’s also a tubeless-ready tire, so you don’t have to worry about flats or punctures.
-This is great for you if you want to use your bike on the trails and the road.

 Pros